camw81/DataScience-GetandCleanData/README.md

 The run_analysis_test.r file is a script that takes the train and test sets, both sets of labels, as well as the features and subjects and combines them all into one set.

-It then takes the comprehensive data table, and creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+It then takes the comprehensive data table, and creates a second, independent tidy data (tidy_data.txt) set with the average of each variable for each activity and each subject.